 • Transport: roads, railways, busses, airports.

-• Energy: policy and implementation: infrastructure for delivery; includes oversight of private energy
+• Energy: policy and implementation: infrastructure for delivery; includes oversight of private energy interests.

 • Safety and justice: police, courts, prosecution, prisons, offender rehabilitation.